-The festival lasts for two days and this year it starts on 20 September.
+The festival lasts for two days and in 2021 it starts on Monday 6 September.

 This is because the dates of Jewish festivals come from the Hebrew Calendar, so the Jewish New Year begins in autumn, as opposed to on 1 January.

-Find out more about what it means and how it is celebrated below.
+Find out more about what Rosh Hashanah means and how it is traditionally celebrated below.

 Rosh Hashanah is a celebration of the creation of the world and marks making a fresh start.

 It is a time for people to reflect on the past year and to ask for forgiveness for anything wrong they feel they have done.